lwa-project/data_recorder/README.md

 anything is easiest.
 Note that building the software can be done in user space, but installation requires root privileges.
 Consequently, you will need login
 information:
-The default username and password for MCS-DR PCs is mcsdr / mcsdrrdscm but may be chwolfe2 / cnw112177. on earlier machines (first PC on-site at LWA1 and PC sent to JPL)
+The default username for MCS-DR PCs is mcsdr but may be chwolfe2 on earlier machines (first PC on-site at LWA1 and PC sent to JPL)

 At the bash prompt, type: